-TRAC 11-24 is a project supporting young people aged 11-24 disengaging with education and at risk of becoming NEET (not in Education, Employment or Training).
+TRAC 11-24 is a project that supports young people aged 11-24 who are disengaging from education and at risk of becoming NEET (not in education, employment or training).

 TRAC will be continuing to deliver to young people and vulnerable learners during this period so service will not be impacted.